 He needs the money more in 1975.

 We grab the letter to Andy, kiss Bill, and run out to meet the others in the Lobby.
-The gay uncles drive us to La Guardia in time to meet the adults and return to Miami.
+The gay uncles drive us to La Guardia in time to join the adults and return to Miami.
 They have to turn around and drive back to Florida, with all the equipment.
 We kiss them goodbye, thanking them for putting up with us and rescuing us so many times.

 “It’s the trip of a lifetime,” Uncle Tam says.